 On the consumer side, tailored marketing campaigns can help a consumer find what they need while cutting out the time browsing on the internet.
 On the business side, contextual marketing can lead to increased conversion rates and higher ROI due to more effective targeting of relevant audiences.

+Contextual marketing strategies are frequently visible across various channels, including advertisements, email campaigns, social media posts, and website content.
 Rather than a single format campaign type, it can be used across multiple channels, making it a versatile and effective way to reach customers.

 Popular brands such as Amazon, Google, and Facebook have all integrated contextual marketing into their advertising strategies, resulting in more meaningful interactions and potentially greater customer loyalty.